Police locate mother of 4-year-old girl found wandering alone in Brooklyn

 Eyewitness News was there and the girl told us that her name is Nicole and her mom's name is Jenna.

-🚨🚨🚨Anyone know this little girl?
-She was found walking by herself on #ConeyIsland Boardwalk!
-She will be in the @NYPD60Pct right now! @NYPDChiefofDept @NYPDHousing @NYPDMissing🚨🚨🚨 pic.twitter.com/G7Ta6yzVaO— NYPD Housing PSA 1 (@NYPDPSA1) August 5, 2019
+#BREAKING: @NYPD60Pct has solved case of wandering 4 year old girl in #Gravesend.
+Cops say a daycare van driver never checked the back of the van.
+Girl wandered away, to be picked up by @NYCWater worker.
+Reunion with family happening soon. #abc7ny pic.twitter.com/2a5gEa8BuR— Josh Einiger (@JoshEiniger7) August 5, 2019

+The driver, 76-year-old Anatoliy Elkin, and the bus matron, 63-year-old Gilina Zabarnaya, are charged with failure to exercise control of a minor.

-The daycare driver is being arrested.
-The girl's mom will go to the 60th Precinct to be reunited with her.
+The girl's mom went to the 60th Precinct to be reunited with her.

 ----------